oarthurmonteiro/miau/server/docs/folder-structure.md

 - Does not contain business rules (only calls application services).
 - Converts HTTP requests to application commands.
 - Returns the formatted response (JSON, HTTP error, etc).

+## 📂 `shared/` (Shared Layer / API)

+Here, resources, utilities and definitions that are common and reusable in several domains or modules of the application will be centralized.
+This avoids code duplication, facilitates maintenance and promotes consistency throughout the project base.

+💡 Role of the shared layer:

+- Centralize common elements like utilities and definitions.
+- Make all modules adhere to consistent implementations and conventions.
+- Isolate cross-cutting concerns by separating them from core business and technical logic.

 ## 📜 `server.ts`